pzrsa/parsam.io/posts/journey.md

 To this:
 ![](/setup-2.jpg)

-I felt reborn while I was going through all of this.
-I had turned to a completely different person.
+I felt reborn, and while I was going through all of this I had turned to a completely different person, bordering on robot.
 In all honesty though, the next few months were some of the loneliest I've ever been.
-I turned into a full on robot.
 But I finally broke the state of autopilot I was in for those past few years where I was letting life pass by.

 During this period I also tried to do some Amazon drop-shipping stuff, which I find absolutely hilarious.
 I did a ton of research, but I didn't spend a single penny on actually selling something.
 In hindsight though that experience did teach me a lot about communicating, even though I practically did nothing.